Installation

 Community

-Free — 1 device
+Free — 1 installation, 3 network devices

 Neo4j backend, CLI + basic topology; no license key required